unarmedguitar/queue/README.md

     - It is quite possible the bug was fixed in the newest version if you have not updated.
 - Check to make sure the bug has not already been reported.
 Check all the opened [issues](https://github.com/unarmedguitar/queue/issues).
     - If it has been reported you can subscribe to the issue to be notified and/or post any relevant information you may have on the bug.

+## Contributing

+Feel free to contribute or suggest your ideas or improvements.

 ## License
 The queue plugin is licensed under the terms of the [Apache-2.0](https://github.com/unarmedguitar/queue/blob/master/LICENSE)